Guthen/guthscpsnav/README.md

 ### "Could not connect to map database!"
 This message appears on the **S-NAV Ultimate** when the current map does not have an assigned minimap.

+If the map you are using is equivalent with one of the **Supported Maps**, then use the server convar `guthscpsnav_forcemap` (see above) to use a specific minimap.

-Two ways, either you create one yourself and put it in `materials/guth_scp/snav/MAP_NAME.png` or you ask me to make one.
+Otherwise, there are two ways : either you create one yourself (with use of `guthscpsnav_generate` and a digital software) and put it in `materials/guth_scp/snav/MAP_NAME.png` or you ask me to make one.

 ***Enjoy !***